JeroTan/sdi_front-end-challenge-1/Readme.md

 - You may notice that some configuration like in webpack.config.js have comments.
 Those comments are written by me long ago so that installing react from scratch is streamline.

 - The resources files is located at public/storage.
 I assume that this is supposedly an image from backend storage so I named it public/storage.
-    * I also found it that the "tmsph-logo.jpg" is missing in resources although it is available in get request of https://tmsph-sdi-challenges.pages.dev/challenges/authors.json.
+    * I also notice that the "tmsph-logo.jpg" is missing in resources although it is available in get request of https://tmsph-sdi-challenges.pages.dev/challenges/authors.json.
 What I did is find a logo online that fits with the brand.

 - This Project has basic responsive layout to some extent.
 Though if I have time maybe, I will lookout for more screen layouts such as landscape mobile screen.